 I believe the traditional sales funnel dashboard chart is relevant to look at – once a week.
 Therefore it should be on your dashboard.

 It doesn’t matter how big or how small your pipeline is.
 The outline funnel will always be the same size and shape on your Salesforce dashboard.

 So why bother with it?

-If the sales funnel was in perfect shape, the value of the pipeline in each segment would get progressively smaller.
+If the sales funnel is in perfect shape, the value of the pipeline in each segment gets progressively smaller.

 Is the shape of the sales funnel chart in your business a cause for concern?
 If it is, there’s probably no quick-fix.
 You need to take steps that require thought, preparation, and planning.

-But that’s why it’s a good chart to look at once a week.
+That’s why it’s essential to look at the funnel dashboard chart once a week.

 Big is Beautiful: 4 Easy Charts To Measure Pipeline Size.
-Demonstrates the sales funnel and other dashboard charts that measure pipeline size.
+I recommend you review these four charts that measure funnel size.

 But what about the top 5?
 Or the top 10?